 Can my baby have eggs?

 A quick, age-by-age answer with how to serve it safely.
-Checked against AAP 2017, NIAID.
+Checked against AAP 2017, NIAID, CDC.

 Offer it fully cooked, and watch for a reaction.

 Egg is one of the top 9 allergens.
 Introducing it early can reduce allergy risk.
-Always serve it fully cooked, with no runny yolk under 12 months, because of Salmonella risk.
+Through the under-5 window, serve eggs fully cooked with a firm yolk and white because of Salmonella risk.

 How to serve: Scramble well or hard-boil and mash.
-No runny yolk under 12 months.
+Firm yolk and white; no runny eggs under 5.

-Sources: AAP 2017, NIAID.
+Sources: AAP 2017, NIAID, CDC.
 This is general guidance, not medical advice.
 Ask your pediatrician about your child.

 TinyPlate checks any food for your baby’s exact age, tracks the top 9 allergens, and builds a week of safe meals from what’s already in your kitchen.